You are here

 All students must carry their own malpractice insurance and provide Certificate of Insurance prior to beginning clinical courses.

-The application cycle for Fall 2018 admission is now closed.
-The application cycle for Spring 2019 admission will open April 1, 2018.
+The application cycle for Fall 2019 admission is now closed.
+The application cycle for Spring 2020 will open on April 1.